jindrapetrik/logik22/README.md

 Author is JPEXS

 ## License
-The game is licensed under GNU/GPL version 3
+The game is licensed under GNU/GPL version 3, see [LICENSE](LICENSE) for details.